-- Apply a small amount of adhesive remover (approximately 1 ml) evenly along the elevated edge of the outer right battery cell. - Wait 2-3 minutes for the liquid adhesive remover to penetrate underneath the battery cell before you proceed to the next step.
+- Apply a few drops of adhesive remover evenly along the elevated edge of the outer right battery cell. - 2 You don't need to use very much.
+The small bottle contains more than twice the amount of solvent needed to remove all the battery cells. - Wait 2-3 minutes for the liquid adhesive remover to penetrate underneath the battery cell before you proceed to the next step.